The Chromium OS power manager consists of several components:

 Disabling automatic sleep via Chrome Extensions

-There is a Keep Awake Extension already available.
-Once installed, it will keep the system from auto-sleeping as long as it is enabled.
+There is a Keep Awake Extension available.
+Once installed and enabled, it will keep the system from automatically sleeping in response to user activity.

 Check out the chrome.power extension API documentation for more details.